Mariano Ramón (pictured) with Diego Ramos and Sergio Torres

 Argentine with Asian influences

-Rica rica-marinated quail, endives with guava, umeboshi and huacatay
+Rica rica-style marinated quail, endives with guava, umeboshi and huacatay

 Av.
 Raúl Scalabrini Ortíz 1543, Buenos Aires